CKalitin/ckalitin.github.io/_posts/2023-10-17-waste-your-vote.md

     <meta property="og:image" content="{{site.url}}/assets/images/covers/nasa-is-fucked.jpg">
 </head>

 So far I've been posting blog posts summarizing existing thoughts.
 Hopefully in the future I will runout of these topics and get to new topics.
 Some things I say are sarcasm, but all of my sarcasm is based in truth.
 This is evident in my first post.
 I will let you figure out where the line is.

 Xaiver, please critique this post sentance by sentance and tell me EXACTLY where I am wrong and consider the knock-on effects of certain points.

+‎

 If it is not already clear to you: your vote does not matter.

 I will use <a href="https://www.elections.ca/Scripts/vis/PastResults?L=e&ED=59019&EV=99&EV_TYPE=6&QID=-1&PAGEID=28">data from my riding</a> in the previous Canadian general elections.

-In the past 3 elections - from 2015 - the NDP has won with ~45% of the vote.
+In the past 3 elections in the Burnaby-New West riding the NDP has won with ~45% of the vote.
 This data only goes back 3 elections and there have been no real differences aside from independent candidates and minor parties joining and leaving the elections over the years.

 I will bet $1000000 that the winner of the next election will be the NDP candidate.
 There is almost nothing I can do to change this outcome.
 If anyone would like to take my bet, email me: Christopher.Kalitin@gmail.com